prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 * Creation and attacment of Route Tables for each VPC/Network to TGW.
 * Attachment of Transit Gateway to Prosimo's Secure Multi-Cloud Mesh

 NOTE: on-going management of routes and attachments, as networks are discovered, on-boarded, or removed, are orchestrated by Prosimo.
-Cloud Natvie resource managment is no longer inhibiting business objectives.
+Manual Cloud Natvie resource managment is no longer inhibiting business objectives.

 Verify change:
 1) in the left-hand pane, click "Management" then click the "Edges" tile.